 Remember, disinfectants only work while wet.
-If a disinfectant dries quickly, EPA regulations (and, often, the product's label) dictate that it must be reapplied until the kill time is met.
+If a disinfectant dries quickly, EPA regulations (and, often, the product's label) dictate that it must be reapplied until the total kill time is reached.

 How often do you stand and wait to ensure your wiped surfaces stay wet?
 Do you have all afternoon to reapply wipes to each surface you're cleaning to ensure that it remains wet for several minutes?
-If it dries before the kill time is met, then you haven't actually disinfected anything.
+If it dries before the kill time is met, then you haven't fully disinfected.
 Illness and disease-causing pathogens could still be there.

 Your best line of illness defense: effective cleaning, sanitizing & disinfecting

-As an alternative to wipes, a disinfectant spray cleaner is the better option.
+As an alternative to wipes, a disinfectant spray cleaner may offer the better option.
 It can apply more liquid to the surface, and as a result is more likely to leave a surface wet for the required time than a wipe, without the need for reapplication.
-It also allows you to reach areas that wipes can't penetrate.
+It also allows you to reach crack and crevice areas that wipes can't penetrate.